NatNight99/english-for-designers/02_first_impression/index.md

 _Printed lipsynk_

 - My work on the first long lenght film form Anima studio s.r.o., written and directed by Petr Vodička
-- I moddel lipsynk and 3D editing/modeling of the character parts and then it gets 3D printed and they animate with it
+- I sculpt lipsynk and do 3D editing/modeling of the character parts and then it gets 3D printed so they can animate with it
-- I have been working in team of artist’s, who specialize in animation and making of puppetry, it is interesting experience.
+- I have been working in the team of artists, who specialize in animation and making of puppetry.
+It is interesting experience.
 I work independently but also with people and it gets a bit crazy sometimes.
 But it’s mostly a big responsibility and honor to be a part of this.
-- I have worked for a year there and have worked at more then a 10 puppets and made more then 50 expressions now (probably, maybe more, it’s a lot, stopped counting at this point, some of them got remade multiple times when we still had no idea what we were doing).
+- I have been there for a year there.
+I have worked on more then a 10 puppets and made more then 50 expressions now (probably, maybe more, it’s a lot, stopped counting at this point, some of them got remade multiple times when we still had no idea what we were doing).
 - If things go smoothily the film is expected to come out in 2026, so if the moutgh movement of the puppets will look great, yey!
-If not...uhhh...you will know whose fault that is XD
+If not...uhhh...you will know whose fault that is XD It’s not usual to do complex lipsynk with puppets in Czech republic.